Film Makers Q and A at Festivals and Top Ten Tips For A Great Session!

 1. Be nervous.
-You may naturally be on the edge of your seat, but if you are not, fake it.
-Audiences will warm to you if they feel you are terrified.
+You may naturally be on the edge of your seat, but if you are not, just GET NERVOUS.
+Audiences will warm to you if they feel you are a little terrified.

 2. Thank the audience for coming and see your movie, and remind them that this a very special screening for you as it is…the premiere, this country’s premiere, the first time you’ve seen it with such a big audience, etc.